Letters of Transit: Plot

-The episode begins with on-screen text describing how, in 2015, the Observers, no longer content with observing history, took over human society.
+On-screen text describes how, in 2015, the Observers, no longer content with observing history, took over human society.
 They killed many in an event called "The Purge", and transformed the remaining into a totalitarian culture; though members of the Fringe division attempted to fight the takeover, they were easily defeated, and the remaining Fringe division were allowed to remain to police the human "Natives".
 The Observers are aided by the ability to read most human minds, able to sense motives before they can be acted on.

 In 2036, two Fringe Agents, Simon Foster (Henry Ian Cusick) and Etta (Georgina Haig), recover the body of Walter Bishop (John Noble), Walter having purposefully encased himself and his team in amber shortly after the Observer takeover.
 Though they are able to release him from the amber, they find that he has suffered memory damage and lacks the mental capacity to build a strange device of his own design.
 Simon and Etta talk to Nina Sharp (Blair Brown), learning that Walter had William Bell remove a piece of his brain some time in the past, which she postulates could be used to heal Walter's brain now.
 However, the piece is still in storage in the old Massive Dynamic facility on the main island of New York City, tightly controlled by Observers who can read their thoughts, making its recovery difficult.
 They are able to make it to the vault in Massive Dynamic, in part due to the inability of the Observers to read Etta's mind, and successfully restore Walter's memories.
 They are, however, unaware that they have alerted Fringe division—still led by Agent Broyles (Lance Reddick)—and the Observers to their presence; a coordinated team, instructed to shoot on sight, is dispatched.

 A more coherent Walter explains that, according to the Observer known as September, the Observers made the Earth uninhabitable by 2609, and so traveled back in time to take over the planet themselves.
 As forces corner the three, Walter sets up an antimatter device to wipe out the Massive Dynamic building and their pursuers.
 Walter is able to lead Simon and Etta to where Peter Bishop (Joshua Jackson), Astrid Farnsworth (Jasika Nicole), and William Bell have been encased in amber.
 They are able to free Astrid, but as Fringe forces approach they find the equipment to free the others has malfunctioned.
 Simon sacrifices himself to the amber in order to push Peter free, while Walter severs Bell's hand for an unknown purpose.
 They escape as Broyles and his team arrive; though he does find a piece of licorice, a telltale sign of Walter's presence.
 As the group travels away from the city, Walter ominously reminds Astrid of what Bell did to Olivia (Anna Torv).
 Peter then comes to recognize Etta as his daughter, Henrietta Bishop, wearing a fired bullet as a necklace.